jaeyk/comp_thinking_social_science/docs/04_functional_programming.md

 ### How to Make Automation Slower

-- Scraping 50 pages from a website and you don't want to overload the server.
+Scraping 50 pages from a website, you don't want to overload the server.
 How can you do that?

 #### For loop